What is the difference between a "Call Report" and a "Case Report"?

 - is started when a code is sent to a guest (or when a guest clicks on an ACD URL)

-- is ended when the code is deleted/cancelled or on hangup
+- ends when the code is deleted/cancelled or on hangup

 If a guest clicks on the same URL multiple times, it will generate several case-reports using the same Pincode, but it will only count as 1 call.

 One "Case Report" can contain 0 or 1 Call ID. (no one clicked on the link, or the connection didn't happen)

 A "Call Report":

 - is started when a guest and an agent connect for at least 30s (with 15s segments minimum)

 - is ended when one of the parties hangs up completely